Open-Design-Issues/.github/README.md

 ### Connect with Us
 Website: https://www.organization-website.com

 Email: contact@organization-website.com

-Chat: Link to chat platform (e.g., Slack, Discord)
+Chat: Link to chat platform

-Twitter: @OrganizationTwitterHandle
+Twitter: @

-Contributing
+## Contributing

 If you'd like to contribute to this README or have suggestions for improving it, please feel free to open an issue or submit a pull request.
 We appreciate your input!